franknowinski/stock-gains-gem/README.md

 ## Stock-Gains-Gem

 This Ruby gem uses the Yahoo Finance API to provide three valuable stock market functions for the user.
-First, it imports the users portoflio from an external `CSV` file, calculates each stocks gain/loss for the day, then prints out the combined total.
-Next, it gives the user the option to display generic stock data of any or all of the stocks in their portfolio.
-Finally, it allows the user lookup stock data regarding any stock(s) of their choosing.
+First, it imports the users portoflio from a `CSV` file, calculates each stocks earnings/losses for the day, then returns the total balance they've earned—or lost.
+Next, it gives the user the option to display generic stock information of any or all of the stocks in their portfolio.
+Lastly, it allows the user to lookup stock data of any stock(s) of their choosing.

 ## Installation

 You can install this gem via `gem install stock-gains-gem`.
 Before you run this app you'll need to set up a `CSV` file containing all of the stocks in your portfolio so they can be imported into the app.
 Start by cloning the respository to your local computer.
-Then, on the top-level of the directory, create a file called `portfolio.csv` and insert the stock ticker followed by the number of shares you hold  for each stock in your portfolio.
-Separate the two values by a comma and input each stock on a new line (see the diagram below).
-Now run `stock-gains` to start the app.
+Then, on the top-level of the directory, create a file called `portfolio.csv` and insert the stock ticker followed by the quantity of shares you hold for each stock in your portfolio.
+Be sure to input each stock on a new line and separate the two values by a comma (see the diagram below).
+Now run `stock-gains` in the CLI to view your gains!

 ![](screenshots/portfolio_csv.png)